werediver/dart-reptr-rs/README.md

 # Dart repointer

 Dart repointer (`reptr`) ~~puts the sharp part in your Dart~~ aims to facilitate _fast_ code generation for Dart.
 It consists of [the tool itself](reptr/) and a [Dart parser library](dart-parser).
-This is predominantly due to inefficiencies in the code generation "infrastructure", the `build_runner`.
-A faster implementation should allow 20–50x speed-up.

 ## Motivation

 `build_runner`-based code generation for a single package can take a couple minutes.
-This translates to unreasonably long code generation time for a large Dart or Flutter project (e.g. over 45 minutes 🤯).
-We can do better.
+This translates to unreasonably long code generation time for large Dart and Flutter projects (e.g. over 45 minutes 🤯).
+This is predominantly due to inefficiencies in the code generation infrastructure, the `build_runner`.
+A faster implementation should allow 20–50x speed-up.

 ## Project structure